Glenn Ligon: Text-based Works

 Although Ligon's work spans sculptures, prints, drawings, mixed media and neon, painting remains a core activity.
 He has incorporated texts into his paintings, in the form of literary fragments, jokes, and evocative quotes from a selection of authors, which he stencils directly onto the canvas by hand.
+These works usually feature a white or grey-toned ground, sometimes tinted with pigment.
+Ligon uses oil stick to transfer the words onto the surface.
 His source materials concern issues of the lives of black Americans throughout history.

 In 1990, he mounted his first solo show, "How It Feels to Be Colored Me," in Brooklyn.
 This show established Ligon's reputation for creating large, text-based paintings in which a phrase chosen from literature or other sources is repeated continuously.
 Smudges and streaks from stenciled text layer until the repeated lines become obscured.
 Untitled (I Am a Man) (1988), a reinterpretation of the signs carried during the Memphis sanitation strike in 1968 — made famous by Ernest Withers's photographs of the march — is the first example of his use of text.
 In several other paintings, he overlaps repeating text to a point of illegibility, demanding the viewer's attention as they try to make out the obscured words.
 Ligon's Prologue Series #2 (1991) includes the opening text of Ralph Ellison's Invisible Man, stenciled in various shades of black and grey, the words becoming less discernible as they progress towards the bottom of the composition.
 He uses this same passage of text in Prologue Series #5 (1991), but obscures the words further, creating a further sense of abstraction and ambiguity about the subject.

 In 1993, Ligon began his series of paintings based on Richard Pryor's groundbreaking stand-up comedy routines from the 1970s.